shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/data-science-toolkit-guide.md

 ---
-title : Data Science Toolkit - Guide description : Learn how Microsoft Data Science Toolkit enables clients with data science capabilities to further their bidding strategy, improve their measurement and testing capabilities, and run in-depth outcome analyses. ms.custom : data-science
+title : Data Science Toolkit - Guide description : Learn how Xandr Data Science Toolkit enables clients with data science capabilities to further their bidding strategy, improve their measurement and testing capabilities, and run in-depth outcome analyses. ms.custom : data-science
 ---

 # Data science Toolkit - Guide

-The Microsoft Data Science Toolkit is a set of tools that enables clients with data science capabilities to further their bidding strategy, improve their measurement and testing capabilities, and run in-depth outcome analyses.
+The Xandr Data Science Toolkit is a set of tools that enables clients with data science capabilities to further their bidding strategy, improve their measurement and testing capabilities, and run in-depth outcome analyses.
 Products that are currently included